Jubb Yussef (Joseph's Well): Layout

 In the northwest corner of the khan, further to these halls, there is a water cistern (No. 1), which used to be surrounded by a wall.
-Access to the cistern was probably only via the building, through a room to the south of the cistern, which had an additional, somewhat improvised praying area, which is also simpler than the extravagant mihrab in the southern wing (No. 6, 5 x 7 metres).
+Access to the cistern was probably only via the building, through a room to the south of the cistern, which had an additional, somewhat improvised praying area, which is also simpler than the extravagant mihrab in the southern wing (No. 6, 5 × 7 metres).

 The cistern is 8 metres by 8 metres and its depth in the present day is 2.3 metres.
 The bottom part has been carved out of the rock, while its upper part is constructed of stones and most of it has been plastered.
 The cistern's construction is of high quality.
 It has a roof made of basalt slabs on top of well-built arches.
 The content of the water hole is 130 cubic metres.
 According to travelers, it provided modest amounts of water to the caravans passing through.
 Even today, though the collecting ducts are ruined, the bottom of the cistern still has water even at the end of summer.
 It is possible that the bottom part of the cistern is on an aquifer, and water slowly drains into it.
 The existence of an aquifer could explain the presence of water at the bottom of Jubb Yussef at a depth of 10 metres, as witnessed by Burckhardt and others, even though it is located 110 metres away from the hole.
 Jubb Yussef is located higher up on the hill, and it seems that the bottom of both holes is on the same level.
 The assumption that the origin of the water is from a spring and not from drained rainwater is supported by the high quality of the water, as stated by the travellers.